oh-hey-world/ohheyworld-platform/README.md

 We look forward to building the most amazing travel platform on the planet together.

+##Horizon - hospitality exchange
+The original Oh Hey World team is now building our second travel product, [Horizon](http://www.horizonapp.co) using the learnings gained from Oh Hey World.

 ## Copyright / License

 Copyright 2014 Oh Hey World, Inc.